Restorative Dentistry – Greensboro, GA

 To maintain a healthy, aesthetically pleasing, and highly functional smile throughout one’s life, most patients will need restorative care at one point or another.
-Whether your needs are as simple as a minor cavity or as severe as several missing teeth, you can rest easy knowing that you are in good hands with our doctors and team members here at Lake Oconee Dentistry.
+Whether your issue is as simple as a minor cavity or as severe as several missing teeth, you can rest easy knowing that you are in good hands with our doctors and team members here at Lake Oconee Dentistry.

-Dr. Patti Bradley, Dr. David Bradley, and Dr. Shelly Pound have draw on several years of experience and training to provide a truly comprehensive care experience to patients, and we look forward to helping you regain a strong, thriving set of teeth that’s built to last.
-Contact our Greensboro, GA practice today to schedule an appointment!
-New patients from Madison, GA and other surrounding areas are always welcomed.
+Dr. Patti Bradley, Dr. David Bradley, Dr. Andrea Feldman, and Dr. Shelly Pound draw on several years of experience and training to provide a truly comprehensive care experience to patients, and we look forward to helping you regain a strong, thriving set of teeth that’s built to last.
+Contact our dental office today to schedule an appointment for restorative dentistry in Greensboro, GA!

-One of the most versatile and successful restorative solutions our practice offers is dental crowns, which are designed to completely cover the natural shape of a single tooth.
-This helps to protect its remaining structure while improving function and aesthetics as well.
-Our practice utlizies porcelain dental crowns, which are a virtually seamless match for your natural tooth enamel in look and feel.
+One of the most versatile and successful restorative solutions our dental office provides is dental crowns, which are designed to completely cover the portion of a tooth that lies above the gum line.
+This helps to protect its structure while improving function and aesthetics as well.
+Our dental office utilizes porcelain dental crowns, which are a virtually seamless match for your natural tooth enamel in look and feel.
 Our doctors may recommend a new crown for the following reasons:

 - If a tooth is significantly decayed and can’t be treated with a tooth-colored filling.